 Decisions on admission to the program will be made early in the semester.
-Students selected for the program should enroll for a minimum of 2 credit hours in CHEM 699, Undergraduate Honors Research, and should attempt to arrange their weekly schedule so that substantial blocks of time are available to carry out their research activities.
+Each student selected for the program shall enroll in at least two semesters of CHEM 699, Undergraduate Honors Research (total accumulation of 4-8 hours) and should attempt to arrange their weekly schedule so that substantial blocks of time are available to carry out their research activities.

 Courses: A minimum of 41 credit hours of course work in Chemistry is required for graduation with Honors in Chemistry.
 The specific requirements are the following: